 Understanding social, political, and economic aspects is a matter of consideration of the value created in society as a determinant of accounting science.
-The values are obtained to give an appreciation of the inherent characteristics of the accounting firm.
-This is what raises the existence of the importance of local accounting, which is born and arises based on economic, social, and political conditions in a particular local area, certain time factors that shape accounting changes in certain cases.
+The values obtained provide an appreciation for the inherent characteristics of the accounting firm.
+This has led to the existence of the importance of local accounting, which is born and arises based on economic, social, and political conditions in a particular local area, certain time factors that form accounting changes in certain cases.
 (Potter, 2005).

 In previous research, Sukoharsono & Gaffikin (1993)studied the emergence of accounting during the era of Dutch colonialism (in the early 17th century).
-This study, concludes that the first developments of accounting practice in Indonesia emerged from the implementation of Dutch colonialism and accounting had an important role during the Dutch colonialism era about prices, costs, and benefits.
+This research, concludes that the first developments of accounting practice in Indonesia emerged from the implementation of Dutch colonialism and accounting had an important role during the Dutch colonialism era about prices, costs, and benefits.
 Sukoharsono, (1998) researched the development of accounting during the transition from the Hindu period to the Islamic period.
-The entry of Islam to the archipelago not only influenced religious life, but also the influence of new knowledge such as introducing paper as a writing medium, Latin letters, Arabic numerals and also, no less important, introducing coins as a means of exchange for payments in conducting economic trading activities.
+The entry of Islam to the archipelago not only influenced religious life, but also the influence of new knowledge such as introducing paper as a writing medium, Latin letters, Arabic numerals, and also, no less important, introducing coins as a means of payment exchange in conducting economic trading activities.
 (Andrianto, 2019)

 In this case, in studying all knowledge related to history, of course, it cannot be separated from the human activities that it does, including in the field of accounting.
 This is inseparable from the fact that the history of accounting has become a disciplinary interest in the field of accounting which has certainly attracted interesting attention in studying and conducting studies on the journey of accounting from the past to the present.
 (Freedman, 1989.).
 The journey of studying the history of accounting studies has experienced significant developments.

-This is marked by a new approach used by accounting scientists in studying the historical knowledge of accounting.
-This new approach is to study and use social science studies to be used in assessing the history of accounting.
+This is marked by a new approach used by accounting scientists in assessing historical knowledge of accounting.
+This new approach is to study and use social science studies to be used in assessing accounting history.

-The Majapahit Kingdom is one of the great kingdoms that have ever existed and experienced a heyday on this archipelago, Indonesia.
+The Majapahit Kingdom is one of the great empires that ever existed and experienced its heyday in the archipelago, Indonesia.
 The Majapahit Kingdom was established after the collapse of the Kediri kingdom led by its king, Jayakatwang, where Jayakatwang was the leader of the rebellion against the destruction of the Singasari kingdom led by King Kertanegara, where he was the father of the founder of the Majapahit Kingdom, Raden Wijaya.
-The reign of the Majapahit kingdom lasted between 1293 AD to 1520 AD(Wojowasito, 1953).
-The Majapahit Kingdom has experienced a golden age, namely, during the reign of King Hayamwuruk with a royal commander named Gajah Mada, namely from 1350 AD to 1389 AD At that time during the era of the kingdoms in the archipelago, accounting recording patterns were widely identified from economic activities. and trades carried out by the people.
-The kingdom set the rules for the amount of tax or tribute collected from the regions under its control, both taxes in the form of tribute for crops and tribute in the form of money.
+The reign of the Majapahit kingdom has experienced a golden age, namely, during the reign of King Hayamwuruk with a royal commander named Gajah Mada, namely from 1350 AD to 1389 AD At that time during the era of the kingdoms in the archipelago, the pattern of accounting records was widely identified from economic activities. and trade carried out by the people.
+The kingdom set the rules for the amount of tax or tribute collected from the regions under its control, whether taxes in the form of tribute for crops or tribute in the form of money.
 Of course, the royal decision in determining the amount of tax or tribute collected from subordinate areas is certainly not a trivial matter.

-This research will focus on examining studies in the past, where the object of research taken is the study of the Majapahit kingdom, this is because the Majapahit kingdom is a large kingdom in Java and the archipelago which has held the triumph of government in all fields including the implementation of financial affairs. the country at the time of King Hayamwuruk.
-Therefore this study aims to explore how the relationship between social accounting and tax accountability worked and grew during the Majapahit Empire based on studies of interpretive approaches.
+This research will focus on examining past studies, where it is to explore how the relationship between social accounting and tax accountability worked and grew during the Majapahit Empire based on studies of interpretive approaches.